Body protector safety standards

 As with riding hats, body protector safety is controlled by the use of standards and certification marks.

-Our body protectors are CE marked to EN 13158:2018 and annually retested to the highest BETA Level 3 2018, meaning they consistently meet the very latest in safety standards.
+Our body protectors are CE marked to EN 13158:2018 and annually retested to the BETA 2018 standard, meaning they consistently meet the very latest in safety standards.

 Superior design and technology have allowed us to create body protectors that mould to the form of the rider and more effectively protect the vital organs and ribs in the event of a fall.